A note on temperature without energy - a social example

+where $T$ is the temperature. and $T_C$ is its critical value, where the spontaneous magnetization is different from zero.
+We recognize $y$ - the rate of random changes of strategies - as a social equivalent of temperature.
+Actually, 'strategy' can be reinterpreted as 'opinion' or any other kind of binary characteristics of an agent.\\

-Concluding, the fluctuation-dissipation theorem offers a simple way of the quantitative interpretation of the social temperature.
+Concluding, the concept of susceptibility offers a simple way of the quantitative interpretation of the social temperature.
 A question remains, if this concept - temperature as randomness - will be qualified as useful by the social scientists.
 This seems possible, if the sociophysicists are able to show how in human life the randomness spreads from one event to another through a chain of consequences, in a way similar to the equalization of temperature in physics.